sharsulkar/AWS_Certification_Notes/content/markdown/softwarearchitecture.md

 **Pairing software with hardware**
 * Compile - reduce abstraction - convert software to machine readable language
 * Build - convert the compiled software, dependencies and configurations into a stand-alone set of logic flow instructions that the underlying hardware can understand and act
+* Deploy - process of passing instructions to the underlying hardware on how to use the built software

+## Parameters for organizing software
+* **Functional Modularity** - splitting the code into functionally distinct areas
+* **Functional coupling** - dependancy between different parts of the code within the same application
+* **Resource hosting** - what type of hardware the code is deployed on